GSA/datagov-harvester/README.md

 ### Debugging
 *NOTE: To use the VS-Code debugger, you will first need to sacrifice the reloading support for flask*

-1. Build new containers with development requirements by running `make build-debug`
+1. Build new containers with development requirements by running `make build-dev`

 2. Launch containers by running `make up-debug`